StefanMenauer/hello_world/README.md

 # hello_world
-First time on GitHub an start with the tutorial
+First time on GitHub and start with the tutorial